kristijanribaric/wl-keypeek/README.md

   CONFIG_RAW_HID=y
   CONFIG_ZMK_STUDIO=y
   ```

+If your keyboard does not support ZMK Studio yet, adding support is described in the [ZMK documentation](https://zmk.dev/docs/features/studio#adding-zmk-studio-support-to-a-keyboard).

 KeyPeek will then read layout and keymap directly from the device for ZMK without requiring additional configuration.